 AIOps: Artificial Intelligence for IT operations

-AIOps for IT development stands, for bringing together human and artificial intelligence, a blend of machine efficiency, precision, and scalability, with a human touch.
+AIOps for IT development brings together human and artificial intelligence, a blend of machine efficiency, precision, and scalability, with a human touch.
 It is what AIOps stands for in IT development.

 Using Big Data, analytics, and advanced machine learning, an AIOps solution helps to enhance and optimize IT operations, including but not limited to automation (especially for repetitive tasks), monitoring, event correlation, cause determination, anomaly detection, service desk, etc.